influential-warriors-and-leaders

 Social Structures and Warfare

-Baltic society was organized into extended family clans and regional assemblies.
+Baltic society was organized into extended family clans and regional assemblies known as veche or kopa, depending on the specific tribe.
+These assemblies made decisions about war, peace, and the selection of tribal leaders.
+Slavery existed in Baltic societies, primarily as a result of raiding, but it was not the dominant economic institution that it became under the crusaders.
 Warfare was a regular part of life, usually consisting of raids to settle feuds, steal cattle, or secure influence.
 However, they faced a new kind of war with the crusaders.
 The crusaders fought for annihilation and submission, not just tribute.
 They targeted the economic base of the tribes, destroying crops, burning villages during the harvest season, and massacring non-combatants.
 The Battle of Saule in 1236 was a rare but devastating victory for the locals, where a united force of Samogitians and Semigallians annihilated a major army of the Livonian Brothers of the Sword.
 This battle temporarily halted the crusader advance and led to the absorption of the Sword Brothers into the Teutonic Order.
+The Battle of Saule remains a pivotal event in Baltic military history, demonstrating that coordinated resistance could defeat the crusaders.

 The Dynamics of Conquest and Coexistence